Police

 Pet Services and Animal Ordinances

-We partner with Melissa's Menagerie's Second Chances to provide our community with lost and found pet services.
+We partner with Humane Society of Greater Kansas City to provide our community with lost and found pet services.

 The Merriam Police Department isn't accepting any stray cats for impound, but officers can help you attempt to locate the owner of a lost cat.